utsav0/daily-dev-tips/src/pages/posts/javascript-detecting-key-combinations.md

 </body>
 ```

-As you can see, I decided to add all the options and the one key, but they were all hidden at first.
+As you can see, I decided to add all the options and the one key, but they were initially all hidden.

 We then need to define all these variables in JavaScript.